-O2 is offering 250GB of data bundled with 6 months free Disney + and Apple Music for just £23/month with a 24-month contract.
-The plan also includes unlimited UK minutes & texts.
+O2 is offering 120GB of data bundled with 6 months free Disney + and Apple Music for just £20/month!
+This is a 24-month contract, but offers great value and includes unlimited UK minutes & texts.
 If Disney+ isn’t for you, there are a number of other perks to choose from, click through to find out.

 There’s a reason why O2 is the second largest mobile provider in the UK.
 It’s always been known for quality, but that reputation also means customers might have to pay slightly more.